 The HomePod, despite its struggles, isn't a one-and-done flash in the pan.
 It's (most likely) the start of a new product line, and you can bet Apple is working on a sequel.
-In fact, there are whispers we'll see a new one in 2020.
-Who knows?
-It could even happen sooner.
+In fact, there are whispers we might even see the HomePod 2 launch later this year.

 The HomePod may have impressive sound quality, but it also feels partially baked ā a first-gen product that has plenty of room to grow.
 Kind of like, you know, every other first-gen Apple product.

 But what could Apple do to better position its smart speaker among the growing arsenals of Google and Amazon?
 Here's what we think could take Apple's HomePod to another level.

 The design of Apple devices generally donāt change too much between generations, with the company instead parcelling out its design tweaks out over a number of years.
 However, being able to place a slightly friendlier design in the home seems like a strong place to start with the second generation of HomePod.

 Itās not that the original is an abomination, itās just not overly attractive; a grilled blob in the wide and varied world of smart speakers.
 Now, granted, this request is probably unfairly based upon the expectation placed on Apple to consistently churn out industry-defining designs (and, of course, it was late to the party here), but the current HomePod just doesnāt really have the look of something fashioned in the halls of Cupertino, in our opinion.

 With HomePod 2, weād like to see a bit more character come to the speaker.
 Maybe that means more colors, maybe that means a different outer casing and maybe it also means two sizes to choose from: one to rival the mid-range speakers from Amazon and Google with superior sound, and another to continue competing at the top end.
 Which leads us toā¦